lreznick/cpp-standards-proposals/constraining-concepts-overload-sets/constraining-concepts-overload-sets.md

 Overload Resolution is Insufficient
 -----------------------------------

-In Rapperswil, 2018, P0782R1 was discussed, in EWG.
+At Rapperswil, 2018, P0782R1 was discussed, in EWG.
 Our simple example regarding a potentially unanticipated overload to a function found by ADL was discussed in detail.
 As discussed in earlier papers and meetings, our problem is not with ADL per-se, but rather with the fact that "constrained functions" are only constrained in the sense that callers cannot inappropriately call them, but not that these functions are actually